 OAIS and ISO 16363,

 OAIS and ISO 16363 focus on the ability to preserve, in the sense defined in OAIS, digitally encoded information.
 Preservation is defined in terms of usability/understandability therefore the OAIS Information Model is of central importance.
 Representation Information is a key part of the Information Model concerned with understandability.
-To be more specific about how much Representation Information is needed, OAIS requires the repository to define a Designated Community.
+To be more specific about how much Representation Information is needed, OAIS requires the repository to define the Designated Communities which it addresses.
 OAIS conformance is defined in terms of the Information Model and the Mandatory Responsibilities.

 Some important points to remember are: